PhD in Statistics

 Students are required to submit the thesis subject within the deadline set by the Scientific committee (but no later than four semesters after admission).
 The Ph.
 D. manuscript should be submitted at the latest during the 9th semester.
 Within 3 months, the thesis committee and the Ph.
 D. candidate meet in a form decided by the president of the thesis committee to discuss the thesis.
 At the end of the meeting, the thesis committee requests possible changes.
 The final Ph.
 D. thesis must be submitted within a fixed time limit, not exceeding six months, and not beyond the maximum limit of the Ph.
 D. studies.
 Once the changes are accepted, the public defense of the final manuscript takes place.

 The Ph.
-D. positions are financed through teaching assistant positions, which are usually posted in the section Jobs.
+D. positions are financed through teaching assistant positions, which are usually posted in the Jobs section.

 The Ph.
 D. program does not require the acquisition of a specific number of credits at the end of the first year.
 However, upon admission, the Scientific committee might demand the successful completion of certain examinations/courses.